mixxxdj/mixxx/source/chapters/user_interface.rst

   position marker found on scratch records.
 Use the mouse on the vinyl widget to pause, scratch, spin-back or throw tracks - just like a real record.
-  When performing :ref:`Loop rolls <interface-looping>` or right-clicking on the vinyl during playback, a "ghost" marker hints where the playback will continue.
+  When performing :ref:`Loop rolls <interface-looping>` or right-clicking on the vinyl during playback, a “ghost” marker hints where the playback will continue.
   The Vinyl Widget is hidden by default and can be enabled in the :ref:`interface-button-grid`.